aidansteele/jwtex/README.md

 # jwtex

+**UPDATE**: I'll keep this repo online for educational reasons, but a better approach is to  use Cognito's native capabilities (described in [this blog post][cognito]) instead of the code in this repo.

 **This README is a work in progress*

 `jwtex` is a serverless application that takes JSON Web Tokens (JWTs) in one format